 - Health: Many vitamins and nutrients (such as curcumin in turmeric) are fat-soluble, meaning you need fat/oil to fully digest the benefits.

-- Variety: There’s are tons of different fats out there.
+- Variety: There’s are tons of different healthy fats out there.
 Do your homework and if you find something interesting, try it out.
-Using coconut oil or coconut milk or even $6 and 10 Minute Almond Cashew Pesto instead of olive oil will completely change your lunch experience.
+Using avocado or coconut milk or even $6 and 10 Minute Almond Cashew Pesto instead of olive oil will completely change your lunch experience.